-ANNA MARIA ISLAND – Hurricane Irma’s visit to the Anna Maria Island area last year taught us how to better prepare for the 2018 hurricane season that starts June 1.
+ANNA MARIA ISLAND – Hurricane Irma’s visit to the Anna Maria Island area in 2017 taught us how to better prepare for the upcoming hurricane season that starts June 1.
 When it comes to hurricane preparation, plan ahead and get an early start.

 Extended power outages are common during and after hurricanes.
 If you’re thinking about buying a generator, doing it now alleviates the risk of not finding one later.

 Before you buy, consider your specific needs and the many different types of generators.

 Inverter generators are generally more expensive than conventional generators, but they run quieter and provide a more even electrical current that’s better for charging cell phones, laptops, tablets, video game consoles and other sensitive electronics.
 Conventional generators generally cost less and will also recharge or run your electronic devices.

 Before Irma arrived, I bought a small, gas-powered 2,000-watt Wen inverter generator for around $450.
 During our three-day power outage, it powered a stand-alone air conditioner, a fan, and a lamp and recharged our electronic devices and camping lanterns.